alt text

 Research interests

-My research interests include signal processing for inverse problems and physically consistent antenna design.
+My research interests include sensing, antennas, and signal processing for inverse problems.
 My research focuses on application of principles and tools in optimization and control to the study of requirement-driven machine decision-making.
-I am particularly interested in how constraints, arising from system requirements, shape decision-making in artificial intelligence systems.
+I am particularly interested in how constraints, arising from system requirements, shape intelligent decision-making in future sensing and communication systems.
 My current research interests include:

 • Scaling beyond 5G (B5G) communication systems: I study MIMO communication under physical constraints.
 The major difficulty of this research is that the performance criterion of interest (i.e., the achievable rate) emanates from communication theory while the physical constraints (i.e., antenna size and mutual coupling) arise from antenna theory.
 In other words, optimizing the achievable rate of MIMO systems while accounting for their physical constraints is a problem that lies at the interface of communication and antenna theories.
 For this reason, I am interested in combining Shannon and Maxwell theories using circuit-based physically consistent models which connect the physics of antennas with the mathematics of communication systems.